 It was great to catch up with Dr. Cort Schneider, the Director of the Student Disability Access Office, to discuss the basics of the accommodations process at Duke.
 Check out our conversation below:

-The Duke Center for Autism and Brain Development will be hosting Morénike Giwa Onaiwu, a global self-advocate, educator, and parent on the autism spectrum in April 2021 for Autism Awareness Month.
+The Duke Center for Autism and Brain Development will be hosting Morénike Giwa Onaiwu, a global self-advocate, educator, and parent on the autism spectrum in April 2021 for Autism Acceptance Month.

 Learn more about this event and register here.

 Join Duke Neurodiversity Connections and the Duke Career Center for a panel event focused on neurodiversity in the workplace.
 Our panelists will provide perspectives on navigating job interviews, their transition to the workforce and more.
 We enthusiastically welcome members of the Duke community who identify as neurodiverse as well as those who wish to learn!

 Register here by Thursday, October 29th to receive the Zoom link for this event.

 Duke University encourages persons with disabilities to participate in its programs and activities.
 Anyone who anticipates the need for accommodations or has questions about access may contact Rachel Coleman (firstname.lastname@example.org) in advance of this event.